 Your $5-a-week commitment helps ensure the future of family farms in our region and nutritious locally grown food for your family.

 Spending $5 a week on local food a week is easy!
 Simply purchase one of the following items from our local farmers’ markets, Kraay’s Market & Garden home-delivery service, or at Atkinsons’ Market and NourishMe:

 Ensure your dollars stay local when you’re dining out by looking for the $5 for Farmers decal on menus.
 Ask your server which menu items feature local ingredients.
 Ask your farmers what restaurants purchase their products.
 And let restaurants know that you choose to dine with them because they source local.
 It takes all of us to support a thriving local food system!

-To help get more consumers committed to supporting community farms, LFA collaborated with organizations and businesses including The Hunger Coalition, Atkinsons’ Market, Konditorei Bakery & Cafe and Blaine County Food Council to create the $5 for Farmers community awareness campaign and pledge.
-Look for signs displayed in local markets, adhesive decals for windows and restaurant menus, printed materials, digital marketing, and reusable shopping bags.
+To help get more consumers committed to supporting community farms, LFA collaborated with organizations and businesses including The Hunger Coalition, Atkinsons’ Market, Konditorei Bakery & Cafe and Blaine County Food Council to create the $5 for Farmers community awareness campaign.
 Many thanks to Muffy Ritz for her support and to graphic designer Bree Vanden Heuval for her design help with this project!